AdobeDocs/experience-manager-cloud-service.sv-SE/help/assets/manage-digital-assets.md

 >[!NOTE]
 >
->* Dela en resursmapp av typen `sling:OrderedFolder`, stöds inte vid delning till Marketing Cloud.
-Om du vill dela en mapp ska du inte markera [!UICONTROL Ordered] när du skapar en mapp.
+>* Sharing an Assets folder of the type `sling:OrderedFolder`, is not supported when sharing to Marketing Cloud.
+If you want to share a folder, do not select [!UICONTROL Ordered] when creating a folder.
->* Experience Manager tillåter inte att `subassets` ord som namnet på en mapp.
-Det är ett nyckelord som är reserverat för nod som innehåller delresurser för sammansatta resurser
+>* Experience Manager does not allow using `subassets` word as the name of a folder.
+It is a keyword reserved for node that contain subassets for compound assets

-1. Navigera till den plats i mappen med digitala resurser där du vill skapa en ny mapp.
+1. Navigate to the place in your digital assets folder where you want to create a new folder.
 Klicka på **[!UICONTROL Create]**.
 Välj **[!UICONTROL New Folder]**.
 1. I **[!UICONTROL Title]** anger du ett mappnamn.
 Som standard använder DAM den titel som du angav som mappnamn.
-När mappen har skapats kan du åsidosätta standardmappen och ange ett annat mappnamn.
+Once the folder is created, you can override the default and specify another folder name.
 1. Klicka på **[!UICONTROL Create]**.
-Mappen visas i mappen med digitala resurser.
+Your folder is displayed in the digital assets folder.

-Följande (blankstegsavgränsad lista med) tecken stöds inte:
+The following (space-separated list of) characters are not supported:

 * Namnet på en resursfil får inte innehålla något av följande tecken: `* / : [ \\ ] | # % { } ? &`
 * Namnet på en resursmapp får inte innehålla något av följande tecken: `* / : [ \\ ] | # % { } ? \" . ^ ; + & \t`